Vishvesh-rao/starknet-test-box/README.md

 node compile_starknet.mjs
 ```

-At this point all your contracts present in `<project-root>/contracts/ethereum/` will be converted into cairo contracts and you can see those in `<project-root>/contracts/starkent/`
+Once this finishes all your contracts present in `<project-root>/contracts/ethereum/` will be converted into cairo contracts and you can see those in `<project-root>/contracts/starkent/`

 ## Box Structure